ngxs/store/publication/2023-03-20_announcing_ngxs_3_8/article.md

   });
 ```

 This selector returns an object that contains the values returned by the specified selectors.
 The selector will be re-evaluated when any of the specified selectors returns a new value.
-The best use case for this selector is when you want to combine the values returned by multiple selectors into a view model.
+The best use case for this selector is when you want to combine the values returned by multiple selectors into a view model to reduce the amount of subscriptions in a template when using `async` pipe.

 ### Create Pick Selector

 This function creates a selector that returns a subset of the state model.
-The createPickSelector selector has a distinct advantage over a custom-built selector that creates a truncated object from the given selector.
-It only generates a new value when there is a modification in the chosen property, and ignores any changes to other properties.
+The `createPickSelector` selector has a distinct advantage over a custom-built selector that creates a truncated object from the given selector.
+It only generates a new value when there is a change in the chosen properties, and ignores any changes to other properties.
 This makes it an ideal solution for those who prioritize Angular change detection performance.

 ```ts
 export class TodoSelectors {